-Circulate during the practical in case learners encounter any difficulties.
+Circulate during the experiment in case learners encounter any difficulties.

-Steps Notes

-1. Check that learners have all the chemicals they need in front of them.
+Ste ps Notes 1.
+Check that learners have all the chemicals they need in front of them.
 If this is not possible because of space in the lab, set the chemicals out safely for easy access.

-- 2. Check that the learners have Worksheets A, C and D. - 3.
-Show the unknown samples labelled as 'L' and 'M' in vials or test-tubes.

-Here is where you can ask:

-- 1. What type of chemical bonding do compounds L and M have? - 2.
-Does the appearance of the compounds tell us anything about their identity?

-Before they start, warn the learners about safety and good practice for this experiment.
+2. Check that the learners have Worksheets A , C and D .
+3. Show the unknown samples labelled as 'C' and 'D' in vials or test-tubes.
+Here is where you can ask: 1.
+What type of chemical bonding do compounds C and D have?
+2. Does the appearance of the compounds tell us anything about their identity?
+4. Before they start, warn the learners about safety and good practice for this experiment.
 Always monitor learners doing the flame tests.
 Check that they use the blue flame for the test and return the Bunsen burner back to the safety flame afterwards.

-Also caution the students to pay particular attention when performing the nitrate test, ensuring that they only heat the mixture gently and direct the contents of the tube away from themselves and other learners.
-5. Get the learners to perform each test and write their answers on Worksheet D.